matt4biz/oak/README.md

 	2: 0177
 	3: 0x007f

 If neither `-e` nor `-f` is present (the former takes precedence), oak starts an interactive REPL.
-Exit with "bye" or type ctrl-D; the latter will not save any state.
+Exit with "bye" or type ctrl-D.

 If the display or angular modes are set from the command line, these values override the options in `.oak.yml` (see below) or in any stored machine image loaded with `-i`.